CURRENT HEALTH & SAFETY GUIDELINES

 Enhanced Cleanliness Measures

 We’ll be working in accordance with Knox County Health Department guidelines to maintain high standards for hygiene and operational safety.
-Hand-washing is constant, bathrooms and relevant surfaces are regularly disinfected, and we've spaced out our showtimes to allow for thorough, uninterrupted cleaning between each screening.
+Hand-washing is constant, bathrooms and relevant surfaces are regularly disinfected, and we've spaced out our showtimes to allow for thorough, uninterrupted cleaning & fogging between screenings.
 Markers have been placed in our lobby to designate safe queueing distance.
 We appreciate your patience if any of these measures cause delays or inconvenience.

 Your Safety Is Our Concern

 Going to the movies amid the pandemic remains an activity of at least moderate risk, and we obviously can make no guarantees of your safety.
 We encourage you to make your own informed choices for your health.
 Stay safe, Knoxville... and if you’re showing symptoms or have been exposed, please stay home.